Before you head to an interview, it’s important to be aware of the questions that recruiters and employers shouldn’t be asking you.

-Questions that employers can’t legally ask
+The questions employers can’t legally ask you

 - Are you married?